3 Ways to Seal Milk Paint

 • Dries the quickest

-• If you’re brushing it on, you can get foggy areas or see brush marks in the finish.
+• If you’re brushing it on, you can get foggy areas or see brush marks in the finish

 Hemp Oil

-Hemp oil is a natural oil that looks so good on milk painted furniture.
-It soaks into the porous paint and down into the wood, and then cures hard.
+Hemp oil is my next favorite product to use.
+It’s a natural oil that looks so good on the milk finish.
+It soaks into the porous coating and down into the wood and then cures hard.

-But, it takes at least 30 days to cure, and the process is a bit longer than using the water based poly.
+But, it takes at least 30 days to cure, and the process is a bit longer than using the waterbased poly.
 You can brush it or wipe it on with a lint free rag.
+And then you let it sit for a few hours to really soak in.
+Then you wipe off the excess with a few more lint free rags and wait for the oil to completely dry.

-brushing hemp oil onto furniture to seal milk paint
+brushing hemp oil

+But the beautiful matte sheen looks so good once dry!
+If you’re using a dark color and you only have a brush to apply poly, this would be the best looking option!
 Poly can be hard to get just right with a brush, and dark colors make it even more difficult.
 So in certain situations, hemp oil is the product I reach for.

 • Easy to apply